1. Equity-driven leadership development in multilingual education contexts;

 2022- Excellence in Teaching Award- University of Maryland, College of Education

-2018- Provost's Excellence Award for Professional Track Faculty- Service to the State of Maryland- University of Maryland, Provost Office
+2018- Provost's Excellence Award for Professional Track Faculty for Service- University of Maryland, Provost Office

-2017- Distinguished Outreach/Partnership Award to local school districts- University of Maryland, College of Education
+2017- Distinguished Outreach/Partnership Award- University of Maryland, College of Education

 HONORS